thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-09-thoughtworks-arts-exhibition-spring-break-armory-week.markdown

 The exhibited works are listed below, each showcasing the intersection between art, technology and society.

 ## Dual Brains
 Dual Brains is a [real-time visual performance](https://artahack.io/projects/dual-brains/) of the brain data of two performers who are wearing 3D-printed brainwave headsets.
-The work was incubated as part of Art-A-Hack 2014 and 2016, and first performed at ThoughtWorks New York.
+The work was incubated as part of Art-A-Hack 2014 and 2016, and first performed at Thoughtworks New York.

 The work showcases shared empathy between two brains, creating a live-time visual and sonic environment.

 {% include image file='dual-brains.jpg'
    caption='A performance of \'Dual Brains\' on opening night' %}

 First conceptualized by artist Eva Lee, the piece uses custom EEG headsets created by 3D fashion designer Aaron Trocola.
-The software behind the performance was [extended and refined](https://github.com/thoughtworksarts/Dual_Brains) for the exhibition by ThoughtWorks developer Julien Deswaef.
+The software behind the performance was [extended and refined](https://github.com/thoughtworksarts/Dual_Brains) for the exhibition by Thoughtworks developer Julien Deswaef.

 ## RIOT
 RIOT is an [emotionally responsive, live-action film](/blog/karen-palmer-ai-residency/) with 3D sound, which uses facial expression recognition technology to navigate through a dangerous riot in progress.
 In the experience, audience’s emotions are used to adjust the story of the film, so that their emotions drive the narrative of the film forwards.